Lipid bilayers - Part I: Self-assembly

 a file with a .xvg

 extension).
-(Note that this calculation might not be strictly OK, because the self-assembled bilayer might be slightly asymmetric in terms of number of lipids per monolayer, i.e., the areas per lipid are different for the two monolayers.
-However, to a first approximation, we will ignore this here.)
+Note that this calculation might not be strictly correct, because the self-assembled bilayer might be slightly asymmetric in terms of number of lipids per monolayer, i.e., the areas per lipid are different across the two monolayers.
+However, to a first approximation, we will ignore this here.

 gmx energy -f md.edr -o box-xy.xvg